xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 * for any specified resolution and k-range of interest, there exist states in `M` encoding the corresponding coarse-grained summaries,
 * all observables defined below are well-defined real-valued maps on a regular subset of `M`.

-The state space `M` should be read as a **bookkeeping device** for effective inflationary summaries.
-It is not a claim that there exists a unique underlying configuration space with the same structure at the microphysical level.

 ### 3.2 Effective fields and observables

 We introduce the following observables on `M`.